keva-dev/reactif/README.md

 ## Features

-~700 SLOC, tiny in size, just 3 KB minified and gzipped runtime size
+~800 SLOC, tiny in size, just 3 KB minified and gzipped runtime size
 - Zero dependencies, no JSX, no need to transpile, no virtual DOM overhead
 - Two-way data binding which is similar to Vue.js's [Reactive System](https://v3.vuejs.org/guide/reactivity.html)
 - Uses an efficient native DOM diffing algorithm to [update only the things that have changed](https://s8.gifyu.com/images/diffing.gif)
-- Has an "out-of-the-box" Redux/Vuex-like data store and Router
+- Has an "out-of-the-box" Vuex-like data store and Router
 - Embeddable and perfectly suitable for small-and-tiny-sized single page applications
-- Functional style with TypeScript ready
+- Functional style (inspired by Vue 3 Composition API) with TypeScript ready

 ## Table of Contents